raystack/optimus/docs/guides/create-a-job.md

 ## Creating a Job

-Open your terminal and create a new directory that will hold the specifications created by `opctl` (The CLI of Optimus).
+Open your terminal and create a new directory that will hold the specifications created by `optimus` (The CLI of Optimus).
 Once ready, you can run the following command and answer the corresponding prompts (do note that some prompts would be to select from options instead of input):

 ```
-$ opctl create job
+$ optimus create job
 ?
 What is the job name? example_job
 ?
-Who is the owner of this job? example@opctl.com
+Who is the owner of this job? example@example.com
 ?
 Which task to run? bq2bq
 ?
 Specify the start date 2021-02-18
 ?
 Specify the interval (in crontab notation) 0 3 * * *